josecelano/data-version-control/README.md

 python3 src/prepare_images.py
 ```
 The model can be trained with raw images or pre-processed images and use them.
 For the time being both options are hardcoded in train.py file.
-The default option is from raw images.
+The default option is from pre-resized images.

 Train the model:
 ```